The realization space of an unstable coalgebra: Cosimplicial unstable coalgebras

 \section{Cosimplicial unstable coalgebras}

-In this section we are going to study the homotopy theory of cosimplicial unstable algebras.
-First we discuss the resolution model structure on $c\CA$ and then a closely related model structure on cosimplicial comodules over a cosimplicial coalgebra.
-This will be used to prove K\"unneth spectral sequences dual to the ones shown by Quillen \cite[II.6, Theorem 6]{Quillen:HA}.
-As a consequence, we obtain a homotopy excision result for cosimplicial unstable coalgebras (Theorem \ref{homotopy-excision}).
-This is the main result needed for Proposition~\ref{diff. constr. in CA} which is the analogue of the ``difference construction'' for $\Pi$-algebras in the sense of Blanc/Dwyer/Goerss \cite{BlDG:pi-algebra}.
+In this section, we study the homotopy theory of cosimplicial unstable coalgebras.
+First we recall some basic definitions and facts about unstable modules and coalgebras over the Steenrod algebra.
+For more details, see Schwartz~\cite{Schwartz:book} and Lannes~\cite{Lannes:fonctiennels}.
+We also discuss the resolution model structure on $c\CA$ by applying the methods of Section \ref{resolution-model-cat}.

+Then we digress and discuss the proof of a related model structure on cosimplicial comodules over a general cosimplicial coalgebra.
+This model category provides the context in which we can construct K\"unneth spectral sequences for the derived cotensor product of comodules.
+They are dual to the ones constructed by Quillen in~\cite[II.6, Theorem 6]{Quillen:HA}.

+These spectral sequences will be used to prove a homotopy excision theorem for cosimplicial unstable coalgebras (Theorem~\ref{homotopy-excision}).
+It is the main result needed for Pro\-po\-si\-tion~\ref{diff. constr. in CA}, which is the analogue of the ``difference construction'' in the sense of Blanc-Dwyer-Goerss \cite{BlDG:pi-algebra}.
-We also discuss Andr\'{e}-Quillen cohomology in the context of unstable coalgebras.
-Then we construct objects of type $K_C(M,n)$, which play the role of twisted Eilenberg-MacLane spaces in this context and also represent Andr\'{e}-Quillen cohomology, and end with a careful study of the moduli spaces they define.